-Requirement OCT-005: OCT Standard Compliant systems shall not assume access to real-time side-channels for communications and coordination of the PAT process.
+Requirement OCT-007: OCT Standard Compliant systems shall perform the PAT process without access to real-time side-channels for communications and coordination.

 This acquisition process must be synchronous.
-Real-time O2 communications do not occur prior to stand-up of the communications channel.
+Real-time OCT-to-OCT communications do not occur prior to stand-up of the communications channel.
 This requires that the acquisition processes on the pair of terminals be both well-choreographed and synchronized to a common clock.

-Requirement OCT-006: OCTs shall have a real-time clock synchronized to absolute time (the OCT Clock).
+Requirement OCT-008: OCTs shall have a real-time clock synchronized to absolute time (the OCT Clock).

-Note on Requirement OCT-006: the OCT Clock's accuracy, stability, method of synchronization, and other pertinent clock requirements shall be derived for the specific OCT System implementation.
+Note: The OCT Clock's accuracy, stability, method of synchronization, and other pertinent clock requirements shall be derived for the specific OCT system implementation.